szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 And you are invited to join!

+## WhatsApp

+Are there any Rust groups on WhatsApp that you would like me to include in my report?

 ## The popularity of Rust

 The [Stack Overflow  survey 2023](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages) indicates that Rust is the most admired language by a largegap at 84.66%  (the next is Elixir at 73.13%).
 That is a lot of people love Rust.
 On the other hand it is only 6th most desired language